Partners in Excellence

 - Our program is currently 1 of 3 in the nation working to establish a full residency program within a critical access hospital

-With the WSU Family Medicine Residency clinical space fully funded and physician residents slated to arrive in Pullman Spring 2023, we are building a premier program to attract top tier residents who stay local and serve our communities.
+With the WSU Family Medicine Residency clinical space fully funded and physician residents slated to arrive in Pullman Summer 2023, we are building a premier program to attract top tier residents who stay local and serve our communities.

 - Located within Pullman Regional Hospital, in what used to be administration offices, fiscal services, and medical records

 Gift of Access to Exceptional Primary Care in Rural Eastern WATo establish and maintain a premiere family medicine residency program at Pullman Regional Hospital, $5 million in funding is needed to support:

 - State-of-the-art simulation technology: is a critical component for the ideal resident learning environment.
 Skills repetition in simulated practice reduces the potential for error and enhances performance so learned skills are natural in real world scenarios.
 Simulation is a proven tool to improve patient outcomes.

 - Faculty leadership is key to recruiting the best residents and graduating exceptional physicians.
 Faculty endowments and stipends ensure sustainability in the quality of education and experience and help guarantee teaching talent.

 - Programmatic costs: support exceptional education and training so that our doctors complete their residency ready to serve.
 As a new residency program, philanthropy is crucial for a sustainable long term program.
 Support for residents provides unique training opportunities in family medicine, including off-site rotations.
 Support for the clinic equips the space where residents will treat patients.